danielmoi/delicious-app/notes/31 -   10s 10s   25s 25s  JSON endpoints and creating MongoDB Indexes.md

 Cookie Party <img src="http://fillmurray.com/500/500" onload="alert('Hello....!')" />
 ```

-- we can add another pre-save hook to strip HTML from the title
+- we can add another pre-save hook to strip HTML from the titl